tonezzz/voice_chat/README.md

 1. Install Docker Desktop and make sure it is using the Windows container backend.
 2. Clone this repository somewhere on your Windows filesystem.
-3. Use the provided `.env` (or `.env.win`) as the Windows profile and update host paths if your directories differ.
+3. Use `.env` for host paths and mirror any secrets (ngrok, OpenAI, etc.) inside `.env.secure`.
-4. From the repo root run `docker compose --env-file .env.win up -d` (or rely on the default `.env`).
+4. From the repo root load both files when starting the stack, e.g. `cmd /c npx dotenv -e .env -e .env.secure -- docker compose up -d`.

 ### Host model paths (Windows)